genisaurus/rb-orm/README.md

 # rb-orm
-Simple ORM for fun and games
+Simple ORM for fun and games.